 May 3, 2013 — by Wesley Johnson

 Are you guilty of online vanity searching?
-No, I don’t mean looking for bathroom furniture; a “vanity search” is dropping your name, age and hometown into your search engine of choice to gauge how popular you are online.
-I’ve done this numerous times and the results I’m given often evoke feelings of disappointment and rage.
-Disappointment due to the lack of forum posts about my rugged good looks & majestic head of hair; rage due to there being other Wesley Johnsons (presumably with less-rugged good looks and hair that’s only somewhat majestic) and personal information aggregators.
+No, I don’t mean looking for bathroom furniture; a “vanity search” is dropping your name, age and hometown into a search engine to gauge how popular you are online.
+I’ve done this numerous times and the results I receive often evoke feelings of disappointment and rage.
+Disappointment due to the lack of forum posts about my rugged good looks & majestic head of hair; rage due to there being other Wesley Johnsons (presumably with less-rugged good looks and hair that’s only somewhat majestic) & personal information aggregators.
 The latter topic will be the focus of this article.

-No matter what you call it – vanity searching, ego-surfing, self-Googling, braggadocio-Binging (shout out to Thesaurus.com)- it’s smart to be aware of what people are saying about you online.
-You don’t want potential employers acquiring misinformation tweeted by an ex-best friend or posted Topix.com.
+No matter what you call it – vanity searching, ego-surfing, self-Googling, braggadocio-Binging (shout out to Thesarus.com)- it’s smart to be aware of what people are saying about you online.
+You don’t want potential employers acquiring misinformation posted by an ex-best friend on the Topix forums.